dtjv/dtjv.github.io/README.md

 ## Todo

 * [ ] "price listed is per person per session" - wraps on tablet and gets hidden under "Learn More" button
+* [ ] swap out live-server for browser-sync to test on mobile

 ## License